 It is a criminal offense to "defame" any faith.
 The law provides for a maximum of 10 years' imprisonment for inciting religious or sectarian strife.
-The law also prescribes a maximum three-year sentence and fine of 500 rials (\$1,300) for anyone who "publicly blasphemes God or His prophets," commits an affront to religious groups by spoken or written word, or breaches the peace of a lawful religious gathering.
+The law prescribes a maximum three-year sentence and fine of 500 rials (\$1,300) for anyone who "publicly blasphemes God or His prophets," commits an affront to religious groups by spoken or written word, or breaches the peace of a lawful religious gathering.
 Using the internet in a way that "might prejudice public order or religious values" is also a crime, with a penalty of between one month and a year in prison, and fines of not less than 1,000 rials (\$2,600).

 All religious organizations must register with the government.
+The law does not specify rules, regulations, or criteria for ministerial approval.
 Groups seeking registration must request meeting and worship space from one of the sponsor organizations recognized by the MERA.
+New non-Muslim religious groups unaffiliated with a previously recognized sponsor must gain approval from the MERA before registering.
 Muslim groups must register, but the government - as benefactor of the country's mosques - serves as their sponsor.
 For non-Muslim groups, the ministry recognizes the Protestant Church of Oman, the Catholic Diocese of Oman, the Al Amana Center (interdenominational Christian), the Hindu Mahajan Temple, and the Anwar al-Ghubaira Trading Company in Muscat (Sikh) as official sponsors.
-The sponsors are responsible for recording the group's doctrinal adherence, the names of its leaders, and the number of active members, and for submitting this information to the ministry.
+The sponsors are responsible for recording and submitting to the ministry the group's religious beliefs and the names of its leaders.
+The MERA must also grant its approval for new Muslim groups to form.